sumaiyasulthana/Price_Prediction_Singapore_Resale_Falts/README.md

 Feature Engineering: Extract relevant features from the dataset, including town, flat type, storey range_start & end, floor area, flat model, and lease commence date,year and mont
                      Created any additional features that may enhance prediction accuracy.
-Model Selection and Training: Choose an appropriate machine learning model for regression (e.g., linear regression, decision trees,random forests,xgboost,gradient Boosting,Adaboost, ).
-Train the model on the historical data, using a portion of the dataset for training.
+Model Selection and Training: Choose an appropriate machine learning model for regression (e.g., linear regression, decision trees,random forests,xgboost,gradient Boosting,Adaboost, catboost,K-nearest neighbour).
+Got RANDOM FOREST Regressor as best Score0.98 Train the model on the historical data, using a portion of the dataset for training.

+Model Evaluation: Evaluated the model's predictive performance using regression metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE),Root Mean Squared Error (RMSE) and
+                   R2 Score. on both trained and test data.

-Dashboard Creation: Using Streamlit and Plotly to build an interactive dashboard, In an advance way to get animation effects
+Dashboard Creation: Using Streamlit to build an interactive dashboard, In an advance way to get animation effects.Utilize the trained machine learning model (Linear Regression)

-Data Retrieval: Fetching data directly from the database of SQLITE to dynamically update the dashboard.
+                    to predict the resale price based on user inputs.

 REQUIRED LIBRARIES:

-plotly.express
+1.Scikit-learn
 2.streamlit

-3.sqlalchemy

-4.sqlite3
+3.ensemble

+4.numpy

 5.pandas

-6.PIL
+6.seaborn

 7.matplotlib.pyplot